Games People Play (The Alan Parsons Project song)

 "Games People Play" is a 1980 song by the Alan Parsons Project.
 It peaked at No. 16 on 14 March 1981 on the Billboard Hot 100 chart as well as No. 18 on Cash Box.
 It appears on the album The Turn of a Friendly Card and was sung by Lenny Zakatek.

 Single version

 The single version of the song features two edits, one during the instrumental section preceding the guitar solo, and another shortening the guitar solo.
 It is also sped up slightly.
 The "single edit" included on the deluxe anniversary edition of The Turn of a Friendly Card from 2015 is edited differently and presented at the original pitch, so it is not the actual single version.

+Critical reception

+Record World wrote that the song's "irresistible keyboard melodies play with the rhythm [sic] drive."
+Billboard called "Games People Play" an "uptempo track", adding that the "hook is incredibly infectious and [the] twin guitar work midway through adds extra bite."